rust-lang/this-week-in-rust/drafts/2018-02-27-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [afl.rs](https://github.com/rust-fuzz/afl.rs), a by now pretty well-known fuzzing tool for Rust.
-Thanks to [Philipp Hansch](https://users.rust-lang.org/u/phansch) for the suggestion.
+This week's crate is [fselect](https://github.com/jhspetersson/fselect), a crate to find files by SQL-like queries.
+Thanks to [Jhspetersson](https://users.rust-lang.org/u/jhspetersson) for the suggestion.

 [Submit your suggestions and votes for next week][submit_crate]!